<em>Paulownia</em>, imperial tree: planting, cultivation and care

 -

-Perhaps it is simply too young, but winter cold, especially in early spring, may also have jeopardised chances of flowering.
-In cold regions, it is always best to plant Paulownia in a spot sheltered from cold winds.
-If this is not possible, consider using a horticultural fleece to help it get through winter unscathed.
+Maybe it's simply too young, but it could also be that winter cold, especially in early spring, has jeopardised chances of flowering.
+In cold regions, it's always best to plant Paulownia in a spot sheltered from cold winds.
+If that's not possible, consider using a winter fleece to help it get through the winter unscathed.

 -

 My garden is too small.
-Can I still adopt a Paulownia?
+Can I still grow a Paulownia?

-It all depends on garden size.
+Everything depends on garden size.
 An adult Paulownia tomentosa reaches 12 m high and 10 m wide.
-A Paulownia fortunei, by contrast, will only grow to 8 m high and just 4 m wide.
-Finally, Paulownias can also be coppiced every spring so pruning keeps them to a bush size of 2 m all round.
-But, alas, you will lose flowering in favour of much broader leaves.
+A Paulownia fortunei, meanwhile, will only reach 8 m high and just 4 m wide.
+You can also coppice Paulownias every spring so they remain a 2 m bush all round.
+But sadly, you will lose flowering in favour of much broader leaves.

 -

 Don't worry!
 Over time, Paulownia branches tend to hollow out.
-This is perfectly natural and harmless for the tree.
-Moreover, hollow twigs you cut can provide shelter for insects.
+That's perfectly natural and harmless for the tree.
+Also, any hollow twigs you cut off can provide shelter for insects.
 Feel free to tie a few together and place them in your garden.

 - Subscribe!